 Foreign Language and Area Studies (FLAS) fellowships, authorized under Title VI of the Higher Education Act and administered by the US Department of Education, are available as academic year or summer awards. (*subject to the availability of Title VI funding)

-Academic Year FLAS Fellowship for Graduate Students
+Academic Year 2017-2018 FLAS fellowship

-Summer 2015 FLAS Fellowship for Graduate and Undergraduate Students
+Summer 2016 FLAS Fellowship for Graduate and Undergraduate Students

 Summer fellowships provide tuition up to $5,000 and a $2,500 stipend for a FLAS-approved intensive language course to be taken in the US (preferred) or abroad.

-For a list of 2014 Summer approved programs click here.
+For a list of 2016 Summer approved programs click here.

 Applicants may contact CLAS with questions.

-SUMMER 2014 GRADUATE FLAS FELLOWS
+SUMMER 2015 GRADUATE FLAS FELLOWS